Mormon Doctrine (book): Legacy

 While the Bible Dictionary included with the LDS Church's publication of the Bible in 1979 is based upon the Cambridge University Press bible dictionary, modifications were made to many entries to better reflect Mormon beliefs, and McConkie's ideas as found in Mormon Doctrine heavily influenced those changes.
 For example, the entry for "Abraham, covenant of" in the Bible Dictionary is exactly the same as the entry for "Abrahamic covenant" in Mormon Doctrine except for one paragraph.
 Many other Bible Dictionary entries teach identical concepts with closely paralleled wording as corresponding entries in Mormon Doctrine.

 In 1972, McConkie was called to serve in the Quorum of Twelve Apostles by church president Harold B. Lee.

 End of printing

-Deseret Book opted in 2010 to cease printing the book, stating it was because of low sales.
-Despite Deseret Book's citing low sales, a story published the day before on KUTV stated that local Salt Lake City booksellers reported consistently strong sales of the book.
+Deseret Book opted in 2010 to cease printing Mormon Doctrine, saying sales were low.
+Despite Deseret Book's citing declining sales, a story published the same week on KUTV stated that local Salt Lake City booksellers reported consistently strong sales of the book.